Table of Contents

+The only downsides of this kayak are in placement issues.
 Awkward design placement are the only things holding this kayak back.
-Scupper holes and fishing rod holders are awkwardly placed.
+Scupper holes and fishing rod holders, for example, are oddly placed.

 Its reasonably weighted, not too heavy though not super light.
-However, despite the design flaws, this kayak is a good choice for the single angler looking to strike out on their own and all at a reasonable price.
+Despite the odd design, this kayak is a good choice for the single angler looking to strike out on their own and all at a reasonable price.

 The first thing you’ll notice about the Colorado XT is, it’s not a fishing kayak.
-In spite of this fact, fishing reports decided to include it anyway.
+It is an inflatable pontoon.

 Inflatable pontoon boats are meant for pond and lake fishing.
 They aren’t meant for the open waters of large bodies of water but they’re generally more transportable than fishing kayaks.
-They are easier to handle for beginners, and especially fly fishermen.
+They are easier to handle for beginners, and they make fantastic platforms for fly fishermen.

 The ability to sit up high on two pontoon floats make it easier to see fish and cast.
 Its easier to handle a fly rod on a pontoon boat given how high up the fly fisherman sits.
 This pontoon raft even has a motor mount in case you just had to move at the speed of light on a lake.